elisepitel/letter_generator/README.md

 # letter_generator
-Project to practice relative path, automize file creation with python
+Project to practice relative pathes and automization of files creation with python